goyalatul2410/ibms/README.md

    - `GET /books/{id}`: Retrieve a specific book by its ID.
    - `PUT /books/{id}`: Update a book's information by its ID.
    - `DELETE /books/{id}`: Delete a book by its ID.
-   - `POST /books/{id}/reviews`: Add a review for a book.
+   - `POST /reviews`: Add a review for a book.
-   - `GET /books/{id}/reviews`: Retrieve all reviews for a book.
+   - `GET /reviews`: Retrieve all reviews for a book.
    - `GET /books/{id}/summary`: Get a summary and aggregated rating for a book.
-   - `POST /generate-summary`: Generate a summary for a given book content.

 3   **AWS Deployment:**
    - Application is designed to be deployed on AWS using services such as EC2, Lambda, or ECS.